 Red vs. Gold Differences

 Red Golden Retrievers are very similar to Golden Retrievers.
 However, there are some slight differences you should take note of before beginning your search for one of these red dogs.

 The first difference is seen in their energy levels.

 Both retrievers were bred as gundogs, but Red Golden Retrievers are more athletic and agile.
 They have higher energy levels and will need more frequent and more intense workouts.
 Standard Golden Retrievers still have plenty of energy, and need a good amount of exercise each day, but Reds need slightly more.

 This difference in energy levels is very similar to that of English Labs vs. American Labs.
 English Labs are a bit lazier like a standard Golden.
 American Labs, which were also bred for hunting, have more energy like a Red Golden.

 The next difference is in their appearance.
 The obvious one is their color.
 These gorgeous dogs are a deep mahogany color that is a beautiful blend of red and brown.
-It is much darker than the traditional gold.
+It is much darker than the traditional gold or cream.

 This is not the only difference their appearance has.
 Their fur is shorter and the trademark feathering of Goldens is also a bit less prominent on a Red Golden Retriever.

 They are a bit smaller than a standard Golden Retriever too.
 This is because these dogs were built for sport and hunting rather than conformation shows.
 They needed a more compact body that could carry them gracefully through water and across land.

 Red and standard Goldens have an almost identical personality.
 They are friendly, outgoing, sweet, and playful.
 They get along with everyone they meet and are very affectionate.
 They even have a happy smile on their face all day long.